Central Air Vs. Ductless Mini-splits

 Your local climate and any regulations governing the use of air conditioning systems should be taken into account.

-Some areas may have restrictions on the types of systems allowed, or incentives for choosing energy-efficient options.
+Some areas may have restrictions on the types of systems allowed or incentives for choosing energy-efficient options.

 Conclusion

-Don’t forget to consult with an HVAC professional to help guide your decision and ensure proper installation and maintenance.
+Don’t forget to consult an HVAC professional to help guide your decision and ensure proper installation and maintenance.